• Latest

 Across his agency practice, Chen has headed motion design across case films, conference identity videos, and public-facing explainers: work where complex technology, healthcare, or organizational messaging needs to be made emotionally readable.
 He directed motion for the WorkLab promotional series for Microsoft, the brand videos for InterSystems’ HIMSS and Global Summit/READY conferences, and the kyu Collective brand sizzle reel, alongside global campaigns for IBM, Meta, and Sony.
 He has also contributed motion design to a brand explainer for the California Mental Health Services Authority (CalMHSA), the statewide public-health agency that administers California’s voter-approved Mental Health Services Act.
 At Never Not Productions, where Chen is one of two motion graphics designers on the team, his ongoing work shapes the studio’s own visual identity, from its website and sizzle reel to its social channels.
 Lily Oei, Editorial Director at kyu Collective, a creative collective under Hakuhodo DY Holdings, describes Chen this way: “He was precise without being rigid, collaborative without being passive, and helped us develop and sharpen standards we’re still working with today.“

 Read across, the work returns to one position.
-An animated short, an accompanying app, and a global league each enact the same gesture.
+An animated short and its companion app enact the same gesture.
 A commercial practice carries it, quietly, into the meeting rooms of brands whose users may never meet one another.
 What Chen offers is not a visual style but a way of working, one that treats motion design as a language for human connection and asks the discipline to take that responsibility seriously.
-By treating motion design as a vehicle for public communication of social value, such as mental health, civic identity, and public-purpose storytelling, Chen helps define a body of practice redefining what motion graphics can carry beyond commercial polish.
+By treating motion design as a vehicle for the public communication of social value, from mental health to public-health information, Chen helps define a body of practice redefining what motion graphics can carry beyond commercial polish.

 Words by DSCENE Editor Maya Lane.